1amageek/AssemblyLine/README.md

 Processing flow of data becomes complicated year by year.
 Until a few years ago I just took a picture and uploaded it.
-Recently, it passes through multiple flow, processing photos and processing meta information as face recognition.
+Recently, it passes through multiple flow, processing photos and processing meta information, face recognition.

 Processing of data does not always succeed in all.
 Because mobile has an unstable factor.